okx/okexchain-docs/docs/validators/validators-guide-cli.md

 okchaincli tx staking withdraw 10okt --from rose
 ```

-* In the example, 10 is the number of the deposited okts to be undelegated
+* In the example, 10 is the number of the deposited okts to be withdrawn

 * from indicates the user account to be withdrawn, which is rose here